khulnasoft-lab/design.khulnasoft.com/contents/regions/empty-states.md

 ### Content

-#### Title

-- Consicely states why the empty state is appearing.
+* The title concisely states why the empty state is appearing.

-#### Description

-- Describes what needs to be done to remove the empty state.
+* The description tells a user what action to take to resolve the empty state.
 ### Example

 [[Example:empty-state-basic]]